ru-wallace/TRITON/ReadMe.md

 The integration time is increased or decreased proportionally to get closer to the target fraction, and the process repeated until within 0.005 of the target.
 For short integration times below 1/10th of a second this is trivial, but can be time consuming for longer captures, especially into the tens of seconds.

 ## Usage

-There are two main tools in the project - a menu-based console interface, and a tool to run an auto-capture routine with a set of pre-defined instructions.

-### Console Interface

-This is used for live control of a camera, as well as viewing details of existing images that have been captured.

-Launch the console interface using the command:

-        runcam -c

-This will open